Our principles guide how we build our company and how we help our clients build theirs.

 The marketing world is filled with noise and mediocre content.
 We don’t need to add to that.

-Although the space is saturated, we’re not another agency, startup, or content team.
-We bring genuine, unedited knowledge and strategy to every project we work on and clients we work with — our character, creativity, motivation, and unique opinions are a substantial part of our UVP as marketers.
+Although the market is saturated, we’re not another agency or content team.
+We bring genuine, unedited knowledge and strategy to every project we work on and clients we work with.
+Our character, creativity, motivation, and unique opinions are a substantial part of our unique value proposition to our clients.
 We refuse to present regurgitated work.

-Additionally, when we don’t know the answer, we say “I don’t know.”
-We’re curious, in pursuit of the truth, not to defend our ego.
-We want to get the right answer, not to appear as if we are ourselves right.
+Additionally, when we don’t know the answer, we say, “I don’t know, but I’ll find out.”
+We let go of our egos and instead lead with curiosity and a desire to learn.
+We want to get the right answer, not to appear as if we’re right.

 There’s always room at the margins for creative breakthroughs.
 In fact, creative breakthroughs almost always occur at the margins.

-Anyone, from the founders to our contractors to our clients, should be able to question the way things are done and make suggestions for different or better ways to do things.
-Autonomy and critical thinking über alles.
+From our founders to contractors and to our clients, anyone should be able to question the way things are done and make suggestions for better ways to do things.
+Autonomy and critical thinking are allies.

 Always be learning.

 We’re learning and educating ourselves as much (if not more) as we write, strategize, and educate others.
-This allows us to maintain our unique value proposition (#1) and produce work that’s not only well-written and researched but also unique and compelling.
+This allows us to maintain our unique value proposition (#1) and produce well-written and researched work that’s unique and compelling.

-Important corollary: always be teaching.
-Teaching is the best way to learn (yourself).
-Additionally, we rely on knowledge sharing, archiving results, and documentation to further build upon existing processes and knowledge.
-Teach not only others within the company, but clients and the public as well (through blogging, speaking, social media, etc.).
+An important corollary: always be teaching.
+Teaching is the best way to learn.
+Additionally, we rely on knowledge sharing, archiving results, and documentation to build upon existing processes and knowledge.
+We teach not only each other but also our clients and the public through blogging, speaking, social media, and more.